tinayzdzd/tinayzdzd.github.io/cv.md

 Iranian Nationwide Entrance Exam (CONQUER) in 2015

 `2020`
-Awarded as the Finalist for the Best Undergraduate Thesis in University of Tehran in 2020
+Awarded as the Finalist for the __Best Undergraduate Thesis__ in the University of Tehran in 2020

 ## Working Experiences